 If you notice reddish spots on your pansies, they've likely developed a rust.
 Circular spots with purple borders, however, are likely spot anthracnose.
 Treat rust with a fungicide containing sulfur and opt for chlorothalonil or mancozeb when treating for anthracnose.

 Pansies can also suffer from root rot or crown rot.
-These rots are often the result of overwatering, so cut back if you see black or mushy areas appearing on your plant.
-Unfortunately, there is no cure for rots once they take hold.
-All you can do is reduce your watering and hope for the best.
-If you can, try cutting away any rotting roots.
+These rots are often the result of overwatering or poorly draining soil, so cut back on your watering if you see black or mushy areas appearing on your plant.
+Unfortunately, there is no cure for rots once they take hold – all you can do is reduce your watering and hope for the best.
+If you can, try cutting away any rotting roots and repot in fresh potting mix or a well-drained location in the garden.